 I’m a Christian; student of the Bible; wife; mom of 3 girls – one adult and two teens; podcaster/blogger; and “connoisseur” of coffee, dark chocolate & lobster rolls!
 I enjoy reading, learning, studying, and teaching.
 And I enjoy spending time in the kitchen cooking, baking, meal planning, and grocery shopping.
 I’m so glad you stopped by and I hope you’ll join me in reflecting God’s light in our lives and to the world.

-God’s grace has done a transforming work in my life, and continues on in sanctification.
+God has done a transforming work in my life, and continues on in sanctification.
 I was “saved” at the age of four!
-It was a genuine understanding of the Gospel message and a work of divine grace.
-His power and grace has held and kept me, even when at times I struggle with sin or have not been completely faithful to Him.
-His power and grace have also taught me lessons when there have been hard things in life going through the sanctification process.
+I had a genuine understanding of the Gospel message and a work of the Holy Spirit in my heart.
+God has held and kept me, even when I struggle with sin or have not been completely faithful to Him.
+His love and faithfulness have also taught me lessons when there have been hard circumstances in life and going through the sanctification process.

 The most notable thing that happened to me, which shook me to the core, and caused a “Great Awakening” of sorts in my life, was when my husband and I suffered three consecutive miscarriages in 2003.
-There are several other large events, good and bad, that have happened since then, all building and refining my faith in different ways.
-None of us (converted) will ever reach perfection this side of heaven, but our circumstances are used by God to shape us and move us closer to Him.
+There are several other large events, good and bad, that have happened since then, all refining my faith in different ways.
+None of us (believers) will ever reach perfection this side of heaven, but our circumstances are used by God to shape us and grow us closer to Him.

 “Who is the man who fears the Lord [with awe-inspired reverence and worships Him with submissive wonder]?
 He will teach him [through His word] in the way he should choose.”
 Psalm 25:12 (AMP)

-I hope this blog will reflect Jesus Christ and the Gospel, edify my sisters in Christ, be a place to find solid resources strengthening our faith, and glorifying Jesus as our King, our Prophet, and our Savior.
+I pray this podcast and blog will reflect Jesus Christ and the Gospel, edify my sisters and brothers in Christ, and glorify Jesus as our Prophet, Priest, and King.